gsutanuka/CampusPlacementPredictions/README.md

 ## Problem Statement

+1. To do a detailed Exploratory Data Analysis on the data and find out factors that affect and do nor affect in the process of placements.
-To build ML models that will correctly classify whether a student is placed or not, compare them and find the best model for the classification.
+2. To build ML models that will correctly classify whether a student is placed or not, compare them and find the best model for the classification.

 ## Data Description